 (3) DOs and DONTs

 When driving in Alaska, it’s important to be aware of the different conditions you might encounter.
-Here are some DOs and DONTs to keep in mind:
+Here are some DOs and DONTs while planning your road trip to Alaska:

 DOs: